Logo - Frequently Asked Questions

 If there are no qualifying services within three miles, the limit of consideration may be extended in three mile increments until a qualifying service, or 15 miles, is reached.
 If space is available on the Logo panel, a "distance waiver," allowing for participation, can be signed by a business that is beyond the distance limit, which allows for them to be bumped after five years, if a qualifying business applies which is within the distance limit specified for that interchange.

-Who makes the Logo Signs?Fabrication of the Logo Signs is your responsibility.
-All signs must conform to Iowa DOT specifications and the design must be approved by the Iowa DOT before fabrication begins.
+Who makes the Logo Signs?Fabrication of the logo signs is your responsibility.
+All signs must conform to Iowa Department of Transportation’s specifications and the design must be approved by the Iowa DOT before fabrication begins.
 You may view this list of Logo Sign Fabricators* if you are not already familiar with a sign fabricator.
-If you have questions you may contact Vicki Elscott in the Office of Traffic and Safety.
+If you have questions about this topic, contact Vicki Elscott in the Iowa DOT’s Office of Traffic and Safety.

 * The list is provided for informational purposes only.
 We do not endorse any of the businesses contained on this list.